 28. Viticulture and Enology

 The University of California, Davis’ viticulture and enology program offer a graduate and an undergraduate degree scheme in the art of producing grapes and making wine.
 Topics covered include fermentation, an account of grape growing, food science, farming, and ecological chemistry, and issues affecting the taste of wine.
 Meanwhile, students will benefit from California’s rich winemaking history, extensive vineyards, and excellent wine-producing weather conditions.
 The university gives learners hands-on experience through various field trips, while viticultural internships are bound to get students’ hands dirty, with some putting interns to work with crops and tractors.
 Graduates can look forward to potentially lucrative careers in areas varying from winemaking to vineyard management.

-In a survey published in 2014, the National Association of Colleges and Employers stated that graduates with a bachelor’s degree in petroleum engineering are paid an average annual starting salary of $95,300 – over $28,000 more than any other graduate-level engineering job.
+In a recent survey, the National Association of Colleges and Employers stated that graduates with a bachelor’s degree in petroleum engineering are paid an average annual starting salary of $95,300 – over $28,000 more than any other graduate-level engineering job.
 Students taking petroleum engineering at the University of Kansas’ School of Engineering in Lawrence, Kansas or the Colorado School of Mines: Petroleum Engineering degree program in Golden, Colorado may wish to take note of this when they attend excursions to working oil and gas fields – in the latter case, to the biggest oilfield in the Rocky Mountains.
 It is here that learners will encounter the dirty real-world aspects of the job – from drilling to production – that will become an essential part of their careers as exploration directors, drilling systems engineers or refinery managers.